 Hello!

-Several years ago, CEF developed a leadership model in which the CEF Presidency role and responsibility is shared, allowing us to spread out the leadership duties and ensure smooth functioning for our organization.
-This year's leadership team are John Heitkemper (President), Deborah Kekone (Immediate Past President), and Christine Leible (President Elect).
-Together, we have over 12 years experience with CEF.
-Between us, we are the parents of 5 children, ranging from 5th grade through college, including a Claremont High School graduate.
+Several years ago, CEF developed a leadership model in which the CEF presidency role and responsibilities are shared, allowing us to spread out the leadership duties and ensure smooth functioning for our organization.
+Our current leadership team is May-May Sugihara (President), Carol Alvarez (President-Elect) and Emily Cavalcanti (Past President).

 Why did we decide to become involved with CEF?
-We all have made a personal commitment to support quality public education in our schools because we have seen the impact of CEF first hand with music and art programs at the elementary schools and access to up-to-date technology at the middle and high school levels.
-We have seen how these programs impacted our own children, as well as their peers, and value CEF’s goal to positively impact every student at every school in the district.
+We all have made a personal commitment to support quality public education in our schools because we have seen the impact of CEF firsthand with music and art programs at the elementary schools and access to up-to-date technology at the middle and high school levels.
+We have seen how these programs enhanced our own children’s education, as well as their peers, and value CEF’s goal to positively impact every student at every school in the district.

 Sincerely,